 When it comes to interviews, the old rule of dressing for the job you want is paramount.
 After all, if you don’t look the part, you may just be passed over for someone who does.
 While your clothes naturally play a crucial role in how you’re perceived, your hair can be just as important.
-Whether your locks are tied up neatly in a bun or loose and wild can be the difference between tipping the odds in your favour or making your interviewer question whether you really want the job or not.
+Whether your locks are tied up neatly in a bun or loose and wild can be the difference between tipping the odds in your favor or making your interviewer question whether you really want the job or not.
 Below are the best professional hairstyles for women of all ages.

-If you’re unconvinced by the power and sophistication of a smooth bob, look no further than Anna Wintour.
-The Vogue editor-in-chief has been rocking the hairstyle for years and she continues to dominate the industry.
+If you’re unconvinced by the power and sophistication of a smooth bob haircut, look no further than Anna Wintour.
+The Vogue editor-in-chief has been rocking the hairstyle for years, and she continues to dominate the industry.

-To ensure your short hair doesn’t appear flat and dull in your next interview, add some texture.
+Add some texture to ensure your short hair doesn’t appear flat and dull in your next interview.
 A textured crop can create a stylish and contemporary look without appearing messy or undone.
-All you need to do is add some texturizing spray to damp strands and allow to dry.
+All you need to do is add some texturizing spray to damp strands and allow them to dry.

 The ultra-short length of a pixie cut makes it a great cut for professional women.
 By wearing your pixie sleek, you’ll create a sharp and chic appearance.
 To ensure the look doesn’t become too bold or striking, opt for a side part to soften the overall appearance.